3 Ways Customer-Facing POS Tablets Can Increase the ROI of Your Restaurant Point of Sale System

 The time it takes for the customer to view their bill, tip their server, and get their receipt (digitally or printed) is faster, which means the restaurant is able to serve more people in a night.

-Increase Tipping by 30%
+3. Increase Server Tips by 30%